 Although there are plenty of wheeled baggage options, travelers who prefer the traditional route of carrying their carry-on luggage have a wide range of efficient backpacks to choose from.
 Many offer added features such as locks, extra pockets and shoulder padding, while others can neatly compress for easy storage.
 Most airlines allow carry-on bags to be 22 x 14 x 9 inches (although some airlines do allow larger bags).
-Be sure to check with the airline before your flight since the requirements can change frequently.
+Be sure to check with the airline and review TSA carry-on information before your flight since the requirements can change frequently.
 If you're not sure which one to buy, read on to see our list of the best carry-on backpacks.

 As a newer version of Oakley’s popular, “Kitchen Sink” backpack, the Accessory is perfect for travelers who don’t pack light, but don’t want to check a bag.
 The “Accessory” measures 8 x 14 x 20 inches and has extra features such as hooks for attaching keys or water bottles, as well as plenty of pockets and pouches to store separate items.
 The Oakley looks stylish, yet is functional enough to carry most necessary gear (think laptops, speakers, tablets, snacks and chargers) for a short getaway while still fitting easily in the overhead bin.
 Amazon buyers felt that the bag was large enough for their needs, but not overwhelmingly so (as the title might imply).